The Open Space of Democracy

 What I heard were mature voices, steady minds, speaking from a generation that had witnessed the beginning of two wars, Afghanistan and Iraq, while students at the university.
 They were not interested in ideas or language that polarized people: Christianity vs. Islam, . . . wilderness vs. development."

-"In American Letters we celebrate both language and landscape."
+"I realized that in American Letters we celebrate both language and landscape."

 When "what it means to be a patriot is being narrowly construed."